 - Miniature black holes may have formed immediately after the Big Bang.
 Rapidly expanding space may have squeezed some regions into tiny, dense black holes less massive than the sun.

-- If a star passes too close to a black hole, it can be torn apart.
+- If a star passes too close to a black hole, the star can be torn apart.

-- Astronomers estimate there are anywhere from ten million to a billion stellar black holes, with masses roughly thrice that of the sun, in the Milky Way.
+- Astronomers estimate that the Milky Way has anywhere from 10 million to 1 billion stellar black holes, with masses roughly three times that of the sun.